Allen Institute's board of directors

 Allen Israel has practiced law for over forty years at the firm of Foster Garvey PC (formerly Foster Pepper PLLC) in Seattle, where his practice has included a variety of investment, technology, sports teams, sports facilities, real estate, and other businesses; non-profits such as museums and foundations; and a diversified personal holding and management company.
 Allen has served on the Board of the Allen Institute since 2004.

-Governor Locke currently serves on the boards of AMC Theaters and Fortinet and is a past board member of PATH.
+Governor Locke currently serves on the boards of AMC Theaters, nLight, Port Blakely Tree Farm, and the Seattle Art Museum and is a past board member of PATH and Fortinet.
 He holds a bachelor’s degree in political science from Yale University and a law degree from Boston University.

 Michael P. Stryker, Ph.D.